Articles in this section

 TopbarDevice Layout optionsDesktop, Tablet, or Mobile

-TopbarPreviewOpen a preview of your landing page
+TopbarPreviewOpen a preview of your registration page

 TopbarPublish/RepublishPublish or republish your site after you've made the changes.